aadhil-kh/SwiftLlama/README.md

             self?.result += value
         }.store(in: &cancallable)

+## Agents and advanced patterns

+See AGENTS.md for a deeper guide on building stateful chat agents, streaming UIs, and tool-augmented loops on top of SwiftLlama.

 ## Test projects

 [This video](https://youtu.be/w1VEM00cJWo) was the command line app running with Llama 3 model.

-For using it in iOS or MacOS app, please refer to the [TestProjects](https://github.com/ShenghaiWang/SwiftLlama/tree/main/TestProjects) folder.
+For using it in iOS or MacOS app, please refer to the [TestProjects](https://github.com/aadhil-kh/SwiftLlama/tree/main/TestProjects) folder.

 ## Supported Models